-Mix remaining sugar, salt and oil into the yeast.
+Mix the remaining sugar, salt, and oil into the yeast.
 Mix in flour one cup at a time.
-Dough should be tacky and clean the sides of the bowl except for a small part at the bottom.
+The dough should be tacky and clean on the sides of the bowl except for a small part at the bottom.
 Too much flour added yields a dry loaf of bread, so if you’re worried that you added too much, add a bit more hot water, until you get the correct consistency.

-Knead dough for 7 minutes.
-Place in a well oiled bowl, and turn dough to coat.
+Knead the dough for 7 minutes.
+Place in a well-oiled bowl, and turn the dough to coat.
 Cover with a damp cloth.
-Allow to rise until doubled in bulk, about 1 hour.
+Allow rising until doubled in bulk, about 1 hour.

-Punch dough down.
+Punch the dough down.
 Knead for 1 minute and divide in half.
 Shape into loaves and place into two greased 9×5 inch loaf pans.
-Allow to rise for 30 minutes, or until dough has risen 1 inch above pans.
+Allow to rise for 30 minutes, or until the dough has risen 1 inch above the pans.

-Recipe yields 2 standard loaves of bread (I used a mini loaf mold and had 6 mini loafs).
+Recipe yields 2 standard loaves of bread (I used a mini loaf mold and had 6 mini loaves).